 Hi, I’m Todd, and I am an outlier

 But we really missed burritos.
 So we returned to San Francisco to start new careers—now as management consultants—and grow a family.
 Within four years we had three beautiful kids, a beautiful home, and a couple of financially rewarding—if not beautiful—jobs.
 We had dutifully followed the script for building an ideal San Francisco life.
 But the more successful I became, the more unhappy I found myself in this life.
-It wasn’t my script.
+This wasn’t my script.
 We weren’t living our own unique life, and it was time to right the ship.

 How I designed the life I wanted

 In 2015 I handed over my consulting firm to a partner and created an income stream out of renting the unused lower level of our home.
 Within a year my wife quit her job to start her own consulting firm so that she could control when she worked.
 And the first thing we did was pack our three kids into our Prius for a 5-month camping tour of the western National Parks.
-In the years since, we have spent every Summer, Thanksgiving, Christmas and Spring break traveling, and by the end of summer 2019 we will have introduced 23 countries and over half the US states to our kids -now 7, 6 and 4.
+In the years since, we have spent every Summer, Thanksgiving, Christmas and Spring break traveling, and by the end of 2019 we will have introduced 25 countries and over half the US states to our kids -now 7, 6 and 5.

 What is your unique life?